gbechara/gcpdemos/devopsdemo1/lab.md

 kubectl get pod -n dev
 ```

+### Outer loop
-Start outerloop, this is done using the github trigger (on the main branch for this demo). cloudbuild-github.yaml will be triggered.
-You can also use the console using the trigger in the region.
+The outer loop is started on every `git push` to the main branch.
+The trigger is defined in `cloudbuild-github.yaml`, and has been created in Cloud Build via Terraform in the previous steps.
+For simplicity in this demo, we will only use the default branch.
+You can then use the console to see the status of the trigger in the correct region.

 ```
 cd ./devopsdemo1